3D-e-Chem/knime-sstea/README.md

 Knime node to calculate subfamily specific two entropy analysis (ss-TEA) score.

+The ss-TEA can identify specific ligand binding residue positions for any receptor, predicated on high quality sequence information.

 See reference at https://doi.org/10.1186/1471-2105-12-332 for a description of the score.

 [![Build Status](https://travis-ci.org/3D-e-Chem/knime-ss-TEA.svg?branch=master)](https://travis-ci.org/3D-e-Chem/knime-ss-TEA)